 - Salt – Brings out the flavor of the other ingredients.

-- Vietnamese dipping sauce – You can find my recipe for Vietnamese dipping sauce here.
+- Vietnamese dipping sauce (nuoc cham) – You can find my recipe for Vietnamese dipping sauce here.

 - Vermicelli noodles – Any kind of vermicelli noodles will work.
 If you can’t find vermicelli, any kind of thin white rice noodles will work.